 In addition to building a few large models, AI companies and anyone else working with machine learning can build many smaller models to handle unique problems.
 These micromodels are capable of doing more, and more precisely, with less: less data, less time, and less expense.

-This article explains how Lexalytics extends our “Tune First, Then Train” approach into machine learning and artificial intelligence.
+This article explains how Lexalytics, an InMoment company, extends our “Tune First, Then Train” approach into machine learning and artificial intelligence.
 Full disclosure: we come from the perspective of natural language processing and text analytics, but the philosophy outlined here is broadly applicable.

 Our efforts have shown that building numerous micromodels is simpler and more efficient than building a large macromodel in certain cases